-A file in the GCF (Grid Configuration File) format has a .gcf extension and specifies a list of "instances" (i.e., distributed processes) to be launched by the CADP tools providing distributed verification, such as distributor , bcg_merge , and the PBG tools as well: pbg_cp , pbg_info , etc. Such a tool will be called the "father program" in the sequel.
+A file in the GCF (Grid Configuration File) format has a .gcf extension and specifies a list of "instances" (i.e., distributed processes) to be launched by the CADP tools providing distributed verification, such as distributor , bcg_merge , and the PBG tools as well: pbg_cp , pbg_info , etc. Such a tool will be called the "parent program" in the sequel.
 The GCF format also specifies the various variables used for launching, connecting and parameterizing instances on remote machines.

 Each instance corresponds to a pair (machine, directory).
-For each instance, a distributed process executing on machine will be launched by the father program.
+For each instance, a distributed process executing on machine will be launched by the parent program.
 This distributed process will store its files in directory located on some filesystem of machine. directory is called the "working directory" of the instance.

 Instances may or may not be launched on the local machine, depending on the constraints on grid usage.
 For instance, clusters often distinguish between one frontal node (i.e., the local machine) used to submit jobs to the cluster, and many computing nodes (i.e., the remote machines) that perform distributed computations.

 Each instance is given a unique number greater or equal to 1.
 Numbers are assigned in the same order as instances appear in the grid configuration file.
-Number 0 is reserved for the process corresponding to the execution of the father program on the local machine.
+Number 0 is reserved for the process corresponding to the execution of the parent program on the local machine.

 If the grid configuration file contains duplicated instances (i.e., same machine and same directory), only the last one is considered, the previous ones being entirely discarded.